marcomc/splinter/README.md

            [ provision, update profiles ]
-           -a account_name            Specify the the Github account name for the custom `splinter-profiles` repo -g git-repo-name           Specify the the Github repository name for the custom `splinter-profiles` repo -b profile_name            Specify the the BASE profile to be used (default: 'default') -r profile_name            Specify the the ROLE profile to be used
+           -a account_name            Specify the the Github account name for the custom `splinter-profiles` repo -g git-repo-name           Specify the the Github repository name for the custom `splinter-profiles` repo -b profile_name            Specify the the BASE profile to be used (default: 'base') -r profile_name            Specify the the ROLE profile to be used

            [ create package ]